RedFox86/Tinkers-Tool-Leveling/README.md

 **CUSTOMIZATION**

 Customization is supported via datapack to modify the tags used in this mod to determine valid items to gain exp.
+You can modify the tags to change which blocks or entities are excluded from giving exp.
 Additionally, to change the amount of exp gotten, there is a config file in (instance)/config/tinkersleveling-common.toml.

 **FEATURES**